::p_load(sf, tmap, tidyverse, rvest) pacman

 style = "quantile",

-title = "Dependency ratio") +
+title = "Dependency ratio")) +

-frame = TRUE) +
+tm_layout(frame = TRUE) +

-tm_borders(alpha = 0.5) +
+tm_borders(fill_alpha = 0.5) +

 tm_compass(type="8star", size = 2) +

-tm_scale_bar() +
+tm_scalebar() +

 tm_grid(alpha =0.2) +